B. Kwaku Duren: Early life

-B. Kwaku Duren was born in Beckley, West Virginia, the hometown of his father, William Preston “Brack” Duren, and his mother, Willie Wade Bennett.
+B. Kwaku Duren was born in Beckley, West Virginia to William Preston “Brack” Duren and Willie Wade Bennett.
 Duren is the only son in a family of four children.
 His father worked as a miner, a prizefighter, and a steel mill worker.

-During the Second World War, when Duren was an infant, his parents moved to Cleveland, Ohio.
-They lived in various places around Cleveland until settling into some new “housing projects."
-His mother was a housewife for many years but also worked as a housekeeper and seamstress.
-When “Brack” Duren had his hand severely mauled in an industrial accident at Midland Steel (he lost two-and-a-half fingers of his right hand), and the company dismissed him with a tiny settlement, Willie Duren was forced to seek work cleaning the houses of whites to help support her family.

 In 1959, Duren's mother relocated from Cleveland to Long Beach, California.
 Her husband followed his family to Long Beach shortly thereafter.
 In 1960, Brack Duren was arrested in a house raid by the FBI and charged with committing armed robberies of illegal gambling joints in Cleveland, which he had done after being injured and unable to find work.
 He was extradited to Ohio where he served many years in Chillicothe Correctional Institution before becoming a jailhouse lawyer, doing research on his own case (with the help of his eldest daughter, Joyce), appealing, and ultimately winning his release on a technicality.
 He rejoined and remarried his wife after his release from prison and lived the remainder of his life in Long Beach.